Photograph of John Barrymore (uncredited)

-Appeared (as "Anatol") in "The Affairs of Anatol" on Broadway.
-Written by Arthur Schnitzler
+Appeared (as "Charley Hyne") in "The Dictator" on Broadway.
+Farce [return engagement].
+Written by Richard Harding Davis

 2 Biographical Movies |